 Every year at the end of December, I post a list on Facebook of my favorite novels I read that year.
-I tend to read about 50-ish (non-academic) books a year, and so I pick through them for 5 to 10 that I think others would enjoy!
-Rather than these recommendations being trapped in the transitory nature of Facebook, I’ll be reproducing them here as well.
+I tend to read about 50-ish (non-academic) books a year, and so I pick through them for 8 to 10 that I think others would enjoy!
+Rather than these recommendations being trapped in the transitory nature of Facebook, I reproduce them here as well!

 ALL OUR WRONG TODAYS by Elan Mastai.
 You know that future we were supposed to have with flying cars and renewable energy and world peace?
 Turns out we could have had it if it weren’t for the protagonist in this book (and time travel!).
 A+ premise.

 THE SPARROW by Mary Doria Russell.
 This book WRECKED me.
 Couldn’t get it out of my head for a week.
 I originally came across it on a list of classic science fiction tackling ethical issues and boy does it.
 It’s both brilliant and extremely upsetting, which I suppose a lot of brilliant books are.

 LOVE MINUS EIGHTY by Will McIntosh.
 Imagine if your only chance for life-after-death was someone swiping right.
 In this future, women near death are frozen and woken for “dates” with men wealthy enough to revive them.
 Sound creepy?
 Yep!
 Also some really interesting and novel takes on future technology.